 - Ross Russell, Bird lives (for a fine review of three more books on Charlie Parker, interrogating the whole genre of jazz biographies, see here)

 - Miles, The autobiography (see e.g. Miles meets Bird and Some middle-period Miles, as well as under Mahler, vibrato, jazz, and Daoism and The spiritual path of John Coltrane)

 - David Brun-Lambert, Nina Simone: the biography

-In books like this, it’s not just the social and personal detail that impresses, but the technical aspects of their constant musical strivings – their obsession with chords, timbre, and so on.
-From Charlie Parker’s use of the Rico number five reed (Russell pp.10–13) to Keith Richards’ sheer exhilaration in his Life (no less captivating than the many gaudy experiences throughout the book) of discovering the open five-string tuning (p.270ff.).
+In books like this, it’s not just the social and personal detail that impresses, but the technical aspects of their constant musical strivings—the musos’ obsession with chords, timbre, and so on.
+From Charlie Parker’s use of the Rico number five reed (Russell pp.10–13) to Keith Richards‘ sheer exhilaration at discovering the open five-string tuning (in Life p.270ff., no less captivating than the many gaudy experiences throughout the book).

 We could compile lists of similar excursions in world music, but jazz leads the way…